cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/conditional-testing.md

 You should think of failed commands in Cypress as akin to uncaught exceptions in server side code.
 It is not possible to try to recover in those scenarios because the system has transitioned to an unreliable state.
 Instead you generally always opt to crash and log.
 When Cypress fails the test - that is exactly what it is doing.
 Bailing out, skipping any remaining commands in the test, and logging out the failure.

-But... for the sake of the argument, let's imagine for a Moment.js you did have error handling in Cypress.
+But... for the sake of the argument, let's imagine for a moment you did have error handling in Cypress.

 Enabling this would mean that for every single command, it would recover from errors, but only after each applicable command timeout was reached.
 Since timeouts start at 4 seconds (and exceed from there), this means that it would only fail after a long, long time.